 Email spoofing is one of the most common forms of cybercriminal activity.
-It underpins the mechanism required to conduct hacking activities such as phishing and spear phishing.
-Unfortunately, most email users will have received an email that’s been spoofed – whether they know it or not.
+It underpins the mechanism required to conduct hacking activities such as spear phishing and business email compromise, and it can take many forms.
+Unfortunately, most email users will eventually receive an email that has been spoofed—whether they know it or not.

-Just as forgery was a key method used by traditional criminals as the gateway key to more complex crimes, e-mail spoofing is the forgery of an e-mail sender address, so that the message appears to have come from someone other than the actual source.
-Spammers will use spoof emails in order to try to get recipients to open, reply to or even take action in response to their solicitations.
-Spoofing anyone other than yourself is illegal in many jurisdictions.
+Just as forgery was a key method used by traditional criminals as the gateway key to more complex crimes, email spoofing is the forgery of an email sender address so that the message appears to have come from someone other than the actual source.
+Spammers will often spoof emails in order to encourage recipients to open, reply to, or even take action in response to their solicitations.
+And while brand spoofing is common, we are increasingly seeing criminal activities where individuals are spoofed to target employees and partners.